wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/2-examine-wireless-network-technologies.md

     Wi-Fi Protected Access (WPA)
   :::column-end:::
   :::column:::
-    Developed to replace WEP, WPA has two variations:*WPA-Personal* is for home and small business networks, and is easier to implement than WPA Enterprise.
+    Developed to replace WEP, WPA has two variations.

+ -  *WPA-Personal* is for home and small business networks, and is easier to implement than WPA Enterprise.
 It involves providing a security password, and uses a technology called Temporal Key Integrity Protocol.
-The password and the network SSID generate constantly changing encryption keys for each wireless client.*WPA-Enterprise* is for corporate networks.
+The password and the network SSID generate constantly changing encryption keys for each wireless client.
+ -  *WPA-Enterprise* is for corporate networks.
 It involves the use of a Remote Authentication Dial-In User Service (RADIUS) server for authentication.

   :::column-end:::
 :::row-end:::
 :::row:::